HeitorMP/rom-organizer/README.md

 - -d: Move ROMs containing "(demo)" in their names.
 - -u: Move ROMs containing "(unl)" in their names.
 - -p: Move ROMs containing "(prototype)" in their names.
+- -P: Move ROMs containing "(pirate)" in their names.
 - --country=<country>: Move ROMs that contain the specified country name in their filenames.
 (Example: --country=Brazil)

 ### Examples